Ryongchon disaster

 The Ryongchŏn disaster was a train disaster that occurred on 22 April 2004 in the town of Ryongchŏn, North Korea, near the border with the People's Republic of China.
 At least 54 people were killed, including some Syrian scientists.

 The disaster occurred when flammable cargo exploded at Ryongchon Station at around 13:00 local time (04:00 GMT).
 The news was released by South Korean media outlets, which reported that up to 3,000 people had been killed or injured in the blast and subsequent fires.
 The North Korean government declared a state of emergency in the region, but little information has been made public by the North Korean government.
 Shortly after the accident, the North Korean government cut telephone lines to the outside world.

+As of 2024, it remains the second-deadliest rail accident in North Korea, and the third-deadliest in Korean history, being surpassed by the Gupo Mugunghwa-Ho Derailment (South Korea) and the Dancheon train disaster (North Korea).

 Effects

 The Red Cross was allowed into the area, in an unusual concession from the North Korean authorities, becoming the only outside agency to see the disaster area.
 According to the initial agency report, 160 people were killed and 1,300 were injured in the disaster.
 However, official casualty reports the following day listed 54 deaths and 1,249 injuries.
 A wide area was reported to have been affected, with some airborne debris reportedly falling across the border in China.
-(Satellite pictures published by the BBC purported to show widespread damage in the town, but these were later retracted — they actually show Baghdad from an earlier date, and the strong black-white contrast was misinterpreted.)
 The Red Cross reported that 1,850 houses and buildings had been destroyed and another 6,350 had been damaged.

 On 23 April 2004, the United Nations received an appeal for international aid from North Korea's government.
 The following day, a few diplomats and aid workers were allowed into the country to assess the disaster.